Oneflow-Inc/libai/docs/source/tutorials/get_started/Model_Zoo.md

 You can refer to oneflow official [tutorial](https://docs.oneflow.org/en/master/parallelism/01_introduction.html) for a better understanding of the basic conception of parallelization techniques.

-## Supported Model in LiBai
+## Supported Models in LiBai

-For more details about the supported parallelism training on different models, please refer the following tables:
+For more details about the supported parallelism training on different models, please refer to the following table:

 <table class="docutils">
   <tbody>